The Munich Quantum Software Stack: Connecting End Users, Integrating Diverse Quantum Technologies, Accelerating HPC: Abstract

 Quantum computing is advancing rapidly, with notable progress in both hardware and algorithm development.
 However, to make quantum computing truly accessible and usable across disciplines, a comprehensive, efficient and unified software stack is essential.
 Such a software stack must be flexible enough to support diverse hardware platforms and evolving algorithms, while enabling programming models for a wide range of users from quantum specialists to users without deep quantum expertise.
 Additionally, a software stack must support dynamic resource management for efficient system utilization as well as seamless integration with classical High-Performance Computing (HPC) environments.
 The latter is key, as quantum systems are increasingly envisioned as accelerators within hybrid workflows, supporting various levels of integration from loosely to tightly coupled.
 Despite numerous discussions, conceptual proposals, and initial efforts in recent years, few tangible implementations of such full-featured software stacks currently exist.

 This paper introduces the Munich Quantum Software Stack (MQSS)---a modular, open-source, and community-driven ecosystem designed to support hybrid quantum-classical workflows and applications.
 We present the multi-layered architecture of MQSS, which enables a seamless execution of high-level user applications on heterogeneous quantum hardware back-ends, while also supporting the coupling with the corresponding classical workloads.
-Key components include front-end adapters for popular frameworks as well as new programming approaches, an HPC-integrated scheduler, a powerful MLIR-based compiler infrastructure, and a standardized hardware abstraction layer known as the Quantum Device Management Interface (QDMI).
+Key components include front-end adapters for popular frameworks as well as new programming approaches, an HPC-integrated scheduler, a powerful MLIR-based compiler infrastructure, and a standardized hardware abstraction layer known as the \mbox{Quantum Device Management Interface (QDMI)}.

 While still under active development, the MQSS already now offers sophisticated concepts and open-source implementations that lay the foundation for a robust quantum computing software stack, with a forward-looking design that also considers the future requirements of fault-tolerant quantum computing, such as support for various qubit encodings and mid-circuit measurements.
-More information on the MQSS is available at \begin{itemize} \item[\faGithub] \url{https://github.com/Munich-Quantum-Software-Stack} \item[\faBook] \url{https://www.munich-quantum-valley.de/research/research-areas/mqss} \end{itemize}
+More information on the MQSS is available at \begin{itemize} \item[\faGithub] {\url{https://github.com/Munich-Quantum-Software-Stack}} \item[\faBook] {\href{https://www.munich-quantum-valley.de/research/research-areas/mqss} {https://www.munich-quantum-valley.de/research/ research-areas/mqss}} \end{itemize}